If you can not log in to the staging site created by WP STAGING the following potential reasons could be responsible:

 In that case, please open a support ticket and send us the system info log from wp staging > tools > system info

-Also, let us know if you get any specific error messages when you try to log in.
+Also, let us know if you get any specific error messages when logging in.